Org-Geeks-21/javascript/how_browser_works/what_is_browser.md

 ### html provides a main role in browser

-`which main job is to display the data and interact with the user ` -role of html in browser
+`which main job is to display the data and interact with the user `
+- role of html in browser
- -load file
+ - load file
- -convert raw bytes
+ - convert raw bytes
- -convert , select the character
+ - convert , select the character
- -relation
+ - relation
- -lastly convert to node list and send it to cssom ,dom
+ - lastly convert to node list and send it to cssom ,dom

 `Painting  script which uses javascript for browser